davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 This situation, where the system is only supposed to have one leader but accidentally now has two, is called **split-brain**.

-With two distinct subnetworks and two distinct leaders, we have the potential for different values to be replicated:
+With two distinct subnetworks following two different leaders, we have the potential for each subnetwork to replicate a different value:

 DIAGRAM

-Now we have violated the Agreement property; what we have is not a consensus algorithm.
+We have violated the Agreement property, so what we have is not a consensus algorithm.

-It might still be possible to salvage this approach, but in retrospect we have a really big problem on our hands: safe failover itself is a consensus problem.
+It might still be possible to salvage this approach, but it seems we have a really big problem on our hands: safe failover itself is a consensus problem.
 Every node needs to agree on who is the leader.
-We can't use single-leader replication to solve consensus in this situation, because the whole point of a failover is that the current leader has already failed.
-We need a **peer-to-peer** consensus algorithm after all; that is, one that never relies on a leader.
+To implement safe failover, we need a consensus algorithm.
+Single-leader replication was supposed to itself be a consensus algorithm, but we can’t use it to implement failover, since we don’t have a leader during failover.
+Whatever algorithm we use to implement safe failover, would have to itself be a leaderless consensus algorithm; if we had that, we’d also have a working consensus algorithm, so we probably wouldn’t need single-leader replication at all.

+So let’s abandon single-leader replication.
+It doesn’t work, but it taught us something important: a workable solution to the consensus algorithm must be **leaderless**.
+There cannot be any one special mode coordinating the algorithm.

-Do you know of any real-life algorithms for a group of people to come to an agreement, without someone to boss everyone around and tell people what to do?
+Do you know of any real-life algorithms for a group of people to come to an agreement, even without someone being in charge?

 For example, think of a group of friends that want to out to eat somewhere.
 In order to go somewhere, they need to pick where to go first; that's an agreement problem.
 What might happen next?
 Maybe someone throws out an idea, someone throws out another idea, some people agree, some disagree, eventually a group opinion starts to form.
 The tide starts to turn when someone finally says